hemubo/esxtop_parser/README.md

 # esxtop_parser
-Grab the output of interactive esxtop parser.
+Grab the output of interactive esxtop parser..

 Most of the articles talks about the esxtop batch mode which results in tonns of column CSV data.